dansomrob/dansomrob.github.io/about.md

 I have [notes]({{ site.url }}/notes) from my undergraduate degree (BSc Physics) stored on here.
 NB they are my professors' notes, not mine.

-I also have a list of some of my [favourite books]({{ site.url }}/books) on here, some have reviews of there primary ideas.
+I also have a list of some of my [favourite books]({{ site.url }}/books) on here, some have reviews of their primary ideas.
 There are also some articles I've really liked.